dotbitHQ/dotbit.js/docs/api/dotbit.md

 The API is the same as [reverse(keyInfo)](#reversekeyinfo).

 ## accountsOfOwner(keyInfo)
-List all .bit accounts (including SubDID accounts) of a given blockchain address
+List all .bit accounts (including SubDID accounts) of a given blockchain owner address
 ### Parameters
 - keyInfo: `KeyInfo`
   - key: `string`.
 The address on a certain blockchain